 Insurance is not a mandatory requirement to obtain an ETIAS visa waiver and visit the Schengen area.
 However, plenty of countries around the world ask foreigners to get insured before they travel as part of their visa policy.

 This is because there are plenty of advantages to getting insured.
-These go from the cover of medical expenses and repatriation to assistance when luggage is lost or flights are delayed.
+These vary from the cover of medical expenses and repatriation to assistance when luggage is lost or flights are delayed.
 Many travel insurance policies also cover part of the non-refundable costs of your trip if you have to cancel it.

 Travel insurance is often the only way to get help in case of medical emergencies and an urgent need to return home — circumstances where your embassy or consulate can’t help (with some exceptions).

-Many travelers think of travel insurance as a necessary step in planning their time abroad — just like applying for their visa.
+Many travellers think of travel insurance as a necessary step in planning their time abroad — just like applying for their visa.
 This page illustrates some factors to take into consideration when deciding whether to get travel insurance.

 Ultimately — unless it’s a mandatory visa requirement to enter the country you wish to visit — getting insured is a personal decision and will depend on your circumstances.

 However, there are undeniable financial benefits to getting insured.
-Most people can’t afford to lose the budget they’ve saved up for their holidays and book a new trip.
+Most people can’t afford to lose the budget they’ve put into their trip away should something causes your plans to change.
 Travel insurance will allow you to recover your money in case you have to cancel your trip.

 Examples of commonly covered reasons for cancellation include: